BabylonJS/Documentation/content/toolsAndResources/thePlayground/pgTemplates.md

 - Label - The name that will be visible in the Intellisense menu when hitting `CTRL+Space`
 - Documentation - A link to the appropriate documentation page that most accurately covers the topic of the template you're adding.
-- insertText - The code snippet itelf
+- insertText - The code snippet itself

-Let's take a look at a simple example, Seting up a shadow generator.
+Let's take a look at a simple example, setting up a shadow generator.

 ```json
 {